WuKunhuan/HKU_ENGG1340_Group_Project_wukunhuan/README.md

      -    The cards in player's hand and other statements print in a typewriter format.

      -    This game is simple and fun.
 You can choose to play with either 1 AIs or 2 AIs.
 A well-looked user interface is available for players to interact with AIs and play cards like normal online games.
+     -    The terminal will clear itself after each card is played to make it easier for the player to see what is happening.